szwacz/nw-boilerplate/README.md

 #### 1. Development package.json
 Placed in root directory.
 This file contains:
-- Node modules used for development (they are not needed in real application, so why to pollute it with them).
+- Node modules used for development (Tthey are not needed in real application, so why to pollute it with them?).
 - Declaration for node-webkit runtime.
 This is the most interesting part:
 ```
 "config": {